flydsc/Naive-Bayes-Algorithm/README.md

 # Naive-Bayes-Algorithm
-this is Naive Bayes Algorithm implementation via python
+this is Naive Bayes Algorithm implementation using python

-Using python
+The data set is coming from [UCI]:https://archive.ics.uci.edu/ml/datasets/Pima+Indians+Diabetes